giacomolmb/API_Project_2021/README.md

 ### Assignment and Evaluation Criteria

 Further explanation on the assignment and on the evaluation criteria can be found in the [official project presentation PDF](https://github.com/giacomolmb/API_Project_2021/blob/main/Presentazione%20Prova%20Finale%202021.pdf) (Italian language).

+---

+### How to run the project

+To run this project, simply compile the file `main.c` and provide a correct input.
+In the `open_tests` folder, there are input files that can be used as an example.